 To me, the best solution to this is to have the same workflow representative that managed the color flow throughout all of production (Dailies), manage this same color process through VFX.
-They know the intricacies of the job on a personal level that the finishing team will not.
+They know the intricacies of the job on a personal level that the finishing team will never know.

-One might argue that the finishing facility will have the negative throughout all of post online and available.
-I would counter that with; they don’t have it during production.
-And if they do, its on a delay getting sent from the lab back to finishing.
+One might argue that the finishing facility will have the negative throughout all of post production, online and available.
+I would counter that with; So will dailies.
+But the online facility you’re referring to, won’t have it during production.
+And if they do, it’s on a delay getting sent from the lab to the online facility costing production a lot of extra money to get it there.
 Therefore if you want a fast turn around on pulls during production, you’re probably going to the dailies facility to get this done anyhow.
-And they already have the neg online!
-And should you award them the pulls, they will keep the neg online throughout the run of post.
+They have the neg online and are totally capable of doing these pulls!
+And should you award the dailies facility the pulls, they will keep the neg online throughout the run of post.

 Lastly, and most importantly, if there is a problem with color on a VFX shot coming back to editorial, who are you calling to solve the problem?
-I would bet the dailies facility.
+The dailies facility.
 So why not let them handle the work in the first place.

 JESSE KOROSI | Director of Workflow Services